Do you need to use certain technical terms in your copy?

 Yep, Havi went and created her own un-user-friendly jargon.

 To anyone looking in, you’d think she was crazy.

 Jargon, of course, is not actually a thing by itself.

 It’s what is used to describe the use of industry-specific language that isn’t explained very well to the reader.
-When it alienates or confuses them, or is just too weird, is when it becomes jargon.
+When these words start to confuse readers is when they turn into jargon.

 While jargon can be negative for a business, it can also be used in a positive, constructive way, if done correctly.